It’s a Small World: How Gang Activity Impacts the Livability of Streets

-In my effort to expand the boundaries of what we consider to be livable streets issues, I present the first of a three-part story about a 19-year old named Fidel who ran with a crew for a few years on the north edge of South L.A.
+To expand the boundaries of what is considered to be livable streets issues, I present the first of a three-part story about a 19-year old named Fidel who ran with a crew for a few years on the north edge of South L.A.
 He hopes that by talking about how he grew up, people can begin to see the extent to which some of L.A.’s streets can be very hostile to youth.
 The insecurity of the streets and the negative encounters they experience there, although not the only factors, can play an important role in their decisions to join a gang or crew.
 Making some of these communities more hospitable for everyone, then, means considering these factors as well as the socio-economic conditions that facilitate and promote violence.
 Livable streets, in other words, would do well to ally itself with those working on broader questions of equity and social justice.

 WHEN THEY JUMPED HIM IN to the crew in 10th grade, he tells me, the actual beating didn’t last very long.
 There may have been 6 guys, but Fidel, a natural fighter, was swinging more fiercely than they were.
 After he connected hard with a couple of the guys, they decided they had had enough and declared it over.